master-hax/aosp-system-core/fs_mgr/README.overlayfs.md

   we land a filesystem on the alternate super without differentiating if it is logical or physical, the alternate slot metadata will be lost.
+- If dynamic partitions runs out of space, resizing a logical partition may delete the scratch partition, if present, without prejudice.
+Typically this will happen during OTA, or fastbootd flashing, with the caveat that if only one logical partition is updated, the overrides for other logical partitions may be lost.
 - File bugs or submit fixes for review.